XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

 Setting up Multi-Signing
 ------------------------

-Before you can set up multi-signing, first check that [multi-signing is available](#availability-of-multi-signing).

 To multi-sign transactions from a particular address, you must create a list of addresses that can contribute to a multi-signature for your address.
 This list is stored in the Ripple Consensus Ledger as a [SignerList node](reference-ledger-format.html#signerlist).
 The following procedure demonstrates how to set up a SignerList for your address: